Vosloo/net-log/README.md

 Future arguments are to be added.

-* - Period is defined by the first and the last date of data log.
+*Period is defined by the first and the last date of data log.